alihassanijr/CS541-ComputerGraphics/projG/README.md

-# Project G - CUDA
+# Project 3F - CUDA

 You will redo your Project 1F in CUDA.

 ## Overview

-Project 1 was basically writing your own rasterizer in C++.
+Project 1 had you write your own rasterizer in C++.
-We wrote a function saving RGB images to PNM files (which we later convert to PNGs), then wrote a simplified scanline algorithm, added in color interpolation and the z-buffer algorithm.
+We started off writing a function saving RGB images to PNM files (which we later convert to PNGs), then wrote a simplified scanline algorithm, added in color interpolation and the z-buffer algorithm.
-We then extended the rasterizer to factor in phong shading, and transformations (camera, view, device).
+We then extended the rasterizer by adding Phong shading and transformations (camera, view, device).
 At that stage, we ended up moving the camera around to generate frames that built a whole video, which looked like this:

 <img src="../assets/outputs/proj1F.png" width="500" />